Updated: Nov 30, 2020

 As the voice gathered through a conduit gains amplification, so does the rays of mind gain power when concentrated.
 A dedicated set of yoga techniques to increase concentration power are very effective in improving your focus.
 Lesser thoughts bring peace to the mind, more thoughts bring chaos.
 A businessman who plays golf in the evening is actually trying to concentrate on an external object 9 golf ball) in order to get rid of the chaotic jumble of thoughts from the day's work.
 Yogis concentrate on the internal object in order to experience peace.

 A lot of people find peace in dedicating themselves to their hobby or profession, this dedication is nothing but concentration.
 Same applies to passionate artists, car racers, scientists, or researchers in various fields. in yoga concentration is achieved by keeping oneself motivated to achieve mental steadiness in concentration.
-Different levels of concentrated states gives rise to different qualities of mind:
+Different levels of concentrated states give rise to different qualities of mind:

 Mudha mind - dull mind - no degree of concentration - Not happy